craigmayhew/golem-tasks/golem/README.md

 Current nodes on mainnet: https://stats.golem.network/ui/

+On windows you may need to enable hyper-v: `hyper-v Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`

 Ports to forward: 3282, 40102, 40103

+I also ran into some issues where the golem VM failed, and had to run this `docker-machine rm -f golem` so that Golem pulls a fresh copy and is able to start.

 There's a number of other things to install if we want to compile a rust program to wasm.